casadoj/lisflood-reservoirs/docs/starfit.md

 > $\omega$ is the frequency.
 Fitting (weekly): $\omega=\frac{1}{52}$.
 Simulation (daily): $\omega=\frac{1}{365}$<br>
 > $t$ is the time of the year.
 Fitting (weekly): epistemologic week of the year.
 Simulation (daily): day of the year

-To fit these functions, only the 3 extreme values for each week of the year are used.
+To fit these functions only the 3 extreme values for each week of the year are used.
 Figure 1 clarifies the procedure.
-It shows the observed reservoir filling for each of the 52 weeks of year.
+It shows the observed reservoir filling for each of the 52 weeks of the year.
 The highest 3 values for each week (green dots) are used to fit the upper bound of the NOR, and the lowest 3 values (red dots) to fit the lower bound of the NOR.

 <img src="../results/ResOpsUS/starfit/355_NOR.jpg" width="600">